adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 It also comes with multiple functionalities to check the history of queries, format queries, configure themes and shortcuts, and a button to display the queries available with the API.
 This last option is the first one we'll go through, as it provides us access to our API schema.
 This will be our entry point.
 We'll start our journey by getting familiar with the AEC Data Model API schema.

-## AEC Data Model Schema
+## MFG Data Model Schema

 As described at [graphql.org](https://graphql.org/learn/schema/):

 > _"Every GraphQL service defines a set of types which completely describe the set of possible data you can query on that service.
 Then, when queries come in, they are validated and executed against that schema."_

-Our API has a schema suitable to address the common data from the AEC industry.
+Our API has a schema suitable to address the common data from the MFG industry.
 It's composed of the 5 constructs described below:

-- **Design**: A Design is a part of an AEC project that contains elements.
-Note that “Model” is sometimes used interchangeably with “Design”.
-- **Elements**: An Element is a building block of AEC design data.
-It represents an individual piece of an AEC design such as a wall, window, or door without enforcing a rigid definition.
-The absence of a rigid definition allows the Element to be flexible to adapt to the different requirements of an AEC design, now and in the future.
-The data contained in an Element gives it context by using Classification, Property, and Property Definition.
-- **Reference Property**: A reference property describes the relationship between elements.
-- **Property**: A Property is a well-defined granular piece of data that describes the Element.
-For example: Revit parameters and their values like area, volume, length, etc.
-- **Property Definition**: A Property Definition provides detailed information about a Property.
-It contains metadata that gives context to the Property.
-For example: Unit, type, etc.
+- **DesignItem**: Represents an item that contains a product design.
+You coudl think of it as the file in your project.
+- **DesignItemVersion**: A specific version of a design.
+- **Component**: Component is the way you can organize your model into parts.
+Each design has a root component, and each component can have multiple sub-components.
+- **ComponentVersion**: A specific version of a component.
+- **Occurrence**: An instance of a component inside another component.
+- **Properties**: Custom properties of a ComponentVersion.
+- **PhysicalProperties**: Physical properties of a ComponentVersion: area, volume, density, mass and bounnding box.
+- **Derivatives**: Export file formats that can be requested for a ComponentVersion: STEP, STL or OBJ.
+- **ManagePropertiesOnVersion**: Lifecycle information related to the ComponentVersion: itemNuber, lifeCycle, etc.

 ### Explorer Docs